bcit-ci/CodeIgniter/readme.rst

 ###################

-CodeIgniter is an Application Development Framework - a toolkit - for people who build web sites using PHP.
+CodeIgniter is an Application Development Framework - a toolkit - for people who build websites using PHP.
 Its goal is to enable you to develop projects much faster than you could if you were writing code from scratch, by providing a rich set of libraries for commonly needed tasks, as well as a simple interface and logical structure to access these libraries.
 CodeIgniter lets